More Than Just a List of Questions

 Final Thoughts: Your FAQs Deserve More Love

-If your FAQ page is just an afterthought, you’re missing an opportunity.
-With just a few tweaks, you can turn it into one of the hardest-working pages on your site.
+If your FAQ page is just an afterthought, you’re missing a big opportunity.
+With just a few tweaks, you can turn it into one of the hardest-working pages on your website.